sap-tutorials/Tutorials/tutorials/hana-cloud-data-exploration-tools/hana-cloud-data-exploration-tools.md

 SAP HANA Cloud provides a [vector engine](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-vector-engine-guide/introduction?locale=en-US) and a set of [vector functions](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-vector-engine-guide/vector-function-reference?locale=en-US) to work with vectors.
 The ability to embed data as a vector data type and to provide a method to perform a similarity search on the embedded data is helpful in providing grounding data to an LLM.
 Retrieval Augmented Generation (RAG) is a pattern where instead of asking a large language model (LLM) to answer a question from memory alone, you first retrieve relevant context from a knowledge base (in this case the tables, views, and functions in your database) and then augment the LLM's prompt with that context.
 The LLM generates a response grounded in your data rather than generating its response based only on the data it's been trained with.

 SAP HANA Cloud also provides the [SAP HANA Database Knowledge Graph](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-knowledge-graph-guide/sap-hana-cloud-sap-hana-database-knowledge-graph-engine-guide?locale=en-US) which can be used to store the relationships between objects.
 The data exploration tools as part of its configuration will create a knowledge graph containing information about the relationships between the database table, views, and functions that are specified during its configuration.
+Further details can also be found at [From Preview to Production: Get Started with the SAP HANA Cloud's Agentic Data Exploration Tools](https://community.sap.com/t5/technology-blog-posts-by-sap/from-preview-to-production-get-started-with-the-sap-hana-cloud-s-agentic/ba-p/14440515).

 ---